-The letters of the Dyslexie font are designed while taking the different characteristics of dyslexia into consideration.
+The letters of the Dyslexie font are designed by taking the different characteristics of dyslexia into consideration.

 The Dyslexie font is especially designed for people with dyslexia, in order to make reading easier – and more fun.
 During the design process, all basic typography rules and standards were ignored.
 Readability and specific characteristics of dyslexia were used as the guidelines for the design.

 The most common reading errors of dyslexia are due to letter swapping, mirroring, changing, turning and melting letters together.
 In the Dyslexie font, every letter is uniquely shaped, eliminating the common reading errors of dyslexia.
 The innovative font increases the ease of reading for people with dyslexia, meanwhile offering non-dyslectics some reading benefits as well.

 Check out the 10 most important features of the Dyslexie font:

 1. Heavy bottom

-The centre of gravity is placed at the bottom, which avoids turning letters upside down and adds a clear base line.
+The center of gravity is placed at the bottom, avoiding turning letters upside down, while adding a clear base line.